What’s your flexibility philosophy?

-What does it take for an employer to survive and thrive in today’s employee-driven market?
+What is required for an employer to thrive in today’s employee-driven market?
 What’s your flexibility philosophy?

 - What’s your competitive advantage in this new economic climate?
 Are you competing in your industry on price or quality, and where specifically do you see growth potential in that market?

-- Do you need high-caliber people to achieve your mission, either through a relentless focus on efficiency and effectiveness, or a novel approach to innovative, high quality products/services?
+- Do you need high-caliber people to achieve your mission through a relentless focus on efficiency and effectiveness or a novel approach to innovative, high-quality products/services?

 - Do you know what motivates performance for these in-demand candidates and employees?
-Does your business strategy align with their needs as well as the demands of your customer base?
+Does your business strategy align with their needs and the demands of your customer base?

 Leadership is the road that guides change toward achieving an organization’s vision.
-This road has its bumps, and widens or narrows at times, but it leads somewhere meaningful and unique.
-Driven people want to get on board to achieve something important to them and for the group as a whole.
+This road sometimes has bumps and widens or narrows, but it leads somewhere meaningful and unique.
+Driven people want to get on board to achieve something important to them and the group.

-If you know what flexibility looks like to you, do you know the answer your people would give?
-Should some aspects of your strategic workforce plans and decision-making processes be adaptive, while others remain steadfast?
+If you know what flexibility looks like, do you know the answer your people would give?
+Should some aspects of your strategic workforce plans and decision-making processes be adaptive while others remain steadfast?

 Defining your approach to flexibility is the first step toward creating an army of brand ambassadors.
-You need a team that leverages change to help you articulate and achieve a shared vision.
-Your company doesn’t need to have a big HR department in order to evaluate and implement effective and innovative human resources strategies and tactics.
+It would be best to have a team that leverages change to help you articulate and achieve a shared vision.
+Your company doesn’t need an extensive HR department to evaluate and implement effective and innovative human resources strategies and tactics.
 If you need help achieving your organization’s mission, the next step is discussing your goals and HR needs with a quality HR consulting firm.